 Hudson Yards - the latest and largest 21-century development in NY

-Meeting location: West Village at Jackson Square Park at W 13th Street and 8th Avenue.
-The closest subway is 8th ave and 14th street with A, C, E, and L trains.
-Sometimes people choose to start this tour at the other end of High Line W 34 St /12 Ave near the new 7 line subway.
+Meeting Point Options: Address or Intersection, Suggested by Guide: West Village at Jackson Square Park at W 13th Street and 8th Avenue.
+The closest subway is 8th ave and 14th street with A, C, E, and L trains. or at the end of High Line 12th ave/ 34th Street near the newly built 7 line subway.

 Duration: 3 hours

 It's best to do this tour in the morning before the crowds fit the narrow pathways.
 Evenings can also be full, but then capturing the sunsets over the Hudson is always rewarding.
 If you want a longer tour we could also extend the tour into the West Village and/ or Chelsea.
 Please then inquire for a customized tour.